yzhong52/ThinVesselSegmentation/README.md

 Thin_Vessel_Segmentation
 ========================
 This is my master project about segmentation on 3D thin vessels.
+The project was build with Visual Studio 2010 with 64-bit Windows 7.

 Dependencies